axnasim/DoSOCSv2/README.md

 <h2>Usage</h2>

 Run mavpom.sh in same location as pom file.
-Jar files will be stored to folder <dpdncy> and the dependency tree will be written to dependencyfile.txt. jar.py will scan packages in dpdncy folder, generate document and print SPDX.
+Jar files will be stored to folder called dpdncy and the dependency tree will be written to deplevels.txt.
+The jar.py will scan packages in the dpdncy folder, generate document and print SPDX.

 Maintainers
 -----------